MaRDI4NFDI/portal-compose/README.md

 Currently, Grafana does not offer import/export of alerting rules.
 These have to be created manually, e.g., for the disk usage of the backup drive and failure of the backups.

+## GoAccess log analyzer

+[GoAccess](goaccess.io) creates statistics from the apache2 logs.
+These are served at https://stats.portal.mardi4nfdi.de.
+See https://github.com/MaRDI4NFDI/portal-compose/tree/main/goaccess for setup instructions.
+See https://github.com/MaRDI4NFDI/portal-compose/issues/301 for a short discussion of the implementation status.